What is fetal growth restriction (FGR)?

 - Gut

-- In severe early-onset FGR, it may take a long time for the baby’s gut to full feedings.
+- In severe early-onset FGR, it may take a long time for the baby’s gut to allow full feedings.
 At first, the baby may be fed through a tube into their stomach.
 They may also need extra feeding through the intravenous line until their gut is ready.
 Pumped breast milk is preferred for feeding when possible.

 - Brain